alexharri/website/posts/icelandic-name-declension-trie.md

 The compressed trie acts as a sort of suffix-to-value pattern matcher.
 If a certain suffix in the input data always maps to a certain value, the compressed trie always returns that value for keys matching the suffix.
 But for "ambiguous" suffix matches, no value is returned.

-The idea is to apply this to Icelandic name declension.
 Since Icelandic names with similar suffixes _tend_ to have the same pattern of declension, the theory is that the compressed trie should be able to predict the correct pattern of declension for not-before-seen names.
 Let's see how well that theory holds.

 ## Compressing 3,600 names